Sal Cuevas

-Salvador "Sal" Cuevas (1955 – April 9, 2017) was an American salsa bassist known for his association with the Fania All-Stars from 1978 to 1985.
-Although he also played the upright bass, he was one of the most popular electric bassists in the New York salsa scene, often playing in a funk style.
+Salvador "Sal" Cuevas (June 16, 1955 – April 9, 2017) was an American salsa bassist known for his association with the Fania All-Stars from 1978 to 1985.

+Although he played the upright bass, he was one of the most popular electric bassists in the New York salsa scene, often playing in a funk style.
 "He was the first to bring the slaps and funk style that he learned from R&B, Funk, and Jazz music, into Salsa music."
+According to Billy Idol, Sal Cuevas came up with the bass for “Eyes Without a Face” when Billy was looking for a sound that was powerful enough to compliment the dark unromantic lyrics.

 Early life

-Cuevas was born in Manhattan in 1955, and raised in The Bronx, New York City of Puerto Rican parents.
-He grew up in the streets of the South Bronx, where at the age of five his father began helping him develop his deep love of music by teaching him to play cords on the guitar.
+Cuevas was born in Manhattan in 1955 and raised in The Bronx by Puerto Rican parents.
+Aged five his father began teaching him to play chords on the guitar.
 The demographics of the city during the time provided Cuevas with an array of musical influences which he absorbed and later incorporated into his bass playing technique and style.
-At age 12 he played with his trio on the Milta Silva Show.
-“Being from New York you are exposed to not only the Latin part of music, you are also exposed to Rhythm and Blues, Punk, and also Jazz, so I started playing all of that stuff when I went to Junior High school,” he told ProjectNYE.
-“I spoke to my teacher and he said ‘why don’t you play the bass?'”
+At age 12 he played with his trio on Myrta Silva's show Una Hora Contigo (An Hour with You).

+He explained in an interview, “Being from New York you are exposed to not only the Latin part of music, you are also exposed to Rhythm and Blues, Punk, and also Jazz, so I started playing all of that stuff when I went to Junior High school.
+I spoke to my teacher and he said ‘why don’t you play the bass?'
+He doesn't know how right he was."

 For his high school years he attended the High School of Music & Art.
 At age 17, he began performing with Tony Pabon y La Protesta.
 After graduating high school he entered Mannes School of Music and left in his first semester when he was hired by Mongo Santamaria to join his world tour.

 Career

 Cuevas was a member of various notable salsa ensembles, including Los Kimbos, the Fania All-Stars and those of Johnny Pacheco, Héctor Lavoe and Willie Colón.
 During this time, he was also one of five bass players in New York City who recorded many of the "Jingles" for TV and radio; the others were Marcus Miller, Will Lee, Francisco Centeno and Neil Jason.

 Cuevas performed and recorded with many salsa artists in New York for decades, before moving to Miami in his later years.
 While performing and recording, Cuevas worked as a New York City Corrections Officer, New York City Police Officer, Florida State Corrections Officer and ultimately retired as a Florida Police Seargent after he relocated to southern Florida.
-Cuevas enjoyed the title of musical director to Willie Colón's orchestra both during Willie's collaborations with famed Panamanian singer/songwriter/actor Rubén Blades and Willie's solo singing ventures.
-He played bass on Billy Idol's hit "Eyes Without a Face" from the 1983 album Rebel Yell.
+Cuevas enjoyed the title of musical director to Willie Colón's orchestra both during Willie's collaborations with famed Panamanian singer/songwriter/actor Rubén Blades and Colón's solo singing ventures.
+He played bass on Billy Idol's hit "Eyes Without a Face" from the 1983 studio album Rebel Yell.